Adultery: Biblical sources

-According to Judaism, the Seven laws of Noah apply to all of humankind; these laws prohibit any man from committing adultery against another married man with that man’s wife.
+If a married woman was raped by a man who is not her husband, only the rapist is punished for adultery.
+The victim is not punished: as the Bible declares, "this matter is similar to when a man rises up against his fellow and murders him"; just as a murder victim is not guilty of murder, a rape victim is not guilty of adultery.

-The Ten Commandments were meant exclusively for Jewish males.
-Michael Coogan writes that according to the text wives are the property of their husband, marriage meaning transfer of property (from father to husband), and women are less valuable than real estate, being mentioned after real estate.
-Adultery is violating the property right of a man.
-Coogan's book was criticized by Phyllis Trible, who argues that he failed to note that patriarchy was not decreed, but only described by God, patriarchy being specific to people after the fall.
-She states that Paul the Apostle made the same mistake as Coogan.
+Michael Coogan writes that according to the text wives are the property of their husband, marriage meaning transfer of property (from father to husband), and adultery is violating the property right of the husband.
+However, in contrast to other ancient Near Eastern law collections which treat adultery as an offense against the husband alone, and allow the husband to waive or mitigate the punishment, Biblical law allows no such mitigation, on the grounds that God as well as the husband is offended by adultery, and an offense against God cannot be forgiven by man.
+In addition, Coogan's book was criticized by Phyllis Trible, who argues that that patriarchy was not decreed, but only described by God.
+She claims that Paul the Apostle made the same mistake as Coogan.

-The extramarital intercourse of a married man is not in itself considered a crime in biblical or later Jewish law.
-Sexual intercourse between an Israelite man, married or not, and a woman who was neither married nor betrothed was not considered adultery.
-This concept of adultery stems from the economic aspect of Israelite marriage whereby the husband has an exclusive right to his wife, whereas the wife, as the husband's possession, did not have an exclusive right to her husband.

-David's sexual intercourse with Bathsheba, the wife of Uriah, did not count as adultery.
-According to Jennifer Wright Knust, this was because Uriah was no Jew, and only Jewish men were protected by the legal code from Sinai.
-However, according to the Babylonian Talmud, Uriah was indeed Jewish and wrote a provisional bill of divorce prior to going out to war, specifying that if he fell in battle, the divorce would take effect from the time the writ was issued.
+David's sexual intercourse with Bathsheba, the wife of Uriah, is described by the Bible as a "sin" whose punishment included the ravishment of David's own wives.
+According to Jennifer Wright Knust, David's act was adultery only according to the spirit and not the letter of the law, because Uriah was non-Jewish, and (according to Knust) the Biblical codes only technically applied to Israelites.
+However, according to Jacob Milgrom, Jews and resident foreigners received equal protection under Biblical law.
+In any case, according to the Babylonian Talmud, Uriah was indeed Jewish and wrote a provisional bill of divorce prior to going out to war, specifying that if he fell in battle, the divorce would take effect from the time the writ was issued.